-The future of a proposed housing development in Perth, Ont., is still uncertain as the town and the developer collaborate under the oversight of the Ontario Land Tribunal (OLT) to reach a consensus, while some local residents express worries about the size of the project.
+The future of a proposed housing development in Perth, Ont., is still uncertain as the town and the developer engage with the Ontario Land Tribunal (OLT) in hopes of reaching an agreement, while some residents express worries about the scale of the project.

-Caivan, a company based in Ottawa, plans to construct around 1,000 new homes in various styles at an old golf course located on Perth’s western edge.
+Caivan, a company from Ottawa, plans to construct approximately 1,000 new homes featuring various types at a historic golf course located on Perth’s western edge.

-This initiative has raised concerns regarding road access and whether the town’s existing infrastructure can handle such a significant increase to its current population of approximately 6,500.
+This initiative has raised questions about road access and whether the town’s infrastructure can handle such a significant increase to its current population of roughly 6,500.

-Perth Mayor Judy Brown states that it will help maintain community activity after tourists leave at summer’s end, but this proposal has been stuck in deliberation by a third-party decision-maker for over a year now.
+Perth Mayor Judy Brown believes it will help maintain community life when tourists leave at summer’s end, but this proposal has been delayed by third-party decision-making for over a year now.

 Caivan distributed this outline of the project last month.
 (Caivan)

-Additional modifications made by Caivan involve reducing the project’s footprint by nearly two hectares; ensuring at least a 15-meter setback from all provincially significant wetlands (the site is near Tay River); and planning for another bridge over the river to address traffic concerns.
+Other modifications made by Caivan include shrinking the project’s footprint by nearly two hectares; ensuring there’s at least a 15-metre setback from all provincially significant wetlands (the site is near Tay River); and planning an additional bridge over the river to alleviate traffic concerns.

-“As a result of these efforts, Caivan, along with the town and [Lanark County], have agreed to use OLT’s mediation services in hopes of closing gaps on remaining issues,” said Caivan in an emailed statement.
+“As a result of these efforts, Caivan, the town, and [Lanark County] have agreed to utilize mediation services offered by OLT to assist all parties in trying to resolve remaining issues,” stated Caivan in an email response.

 The town also declined an interview request.